Shark Networking:

 H. Some networks allow a user the option of loading the network software or not, as they prefer.
 When the network is not loaded, SHARE or its equivalent may not be loaded, or may only be partially loaded.
 Users must be aware that SET NETWORK ON should be executed only when the network is fully installed.
 In addition, some networks do not allow the user to operate safely with SET NETWORK OFF, even when no other user is on the network.
 The best approach is to experiment; if you get unsatisfactory results one way, try another.

-I. Certain networks are prone to leave file locked when the user accessing it turns off or reboots the computer.
+I. Some networks are prone to leave a locked file in a locked condition when the user accessing it turns off or reboots the computer.
 If the network does not have a command to unlock the file at the DOS level, you may have to power down the server on which the file is stored to free the file.
 All users should be warned not to turn off or reboot any network station while not at the DOS prompt.